Pros and cons of Ally vs. Chime

 - Higher fees.
 You’ll pay more fees on Ally’s deposit accounts.

 - Fewer savings tools.
-Unlike Chime Bank, Ally doesn’t have many savings tools.
+Unlike Chime, Ally doesn’t have many savings tools.

 - Innovative mobile app.
-Chime Bank is an mobile-based account and it comes with an innovative app that has built-in notifications, instant transaction alerts and more.
+Chime is an mobile-based account with built-in notifications, instant transaction alerts and more.

 - Limited products.
-Unlike Ally, Chime Bank only offers checking and savings accounts.
+Unlike Ally, Chime only offers checking and savings accounts.

-The table below shows common features and fees for both bank’s checking accounts.
+This table shows common features and fees for both bank’s checking accounts.
 Sort the table by specific fees or click the “Compare” box next to each account for a unique side-by-side comparison.

 - Credit cards